vketteni/gemini-cli-adapter/docs/blog/breaking-ecosystem-lockin.md

 Each major component includes documentation explaining the extraction decisions and trade-offs.

-## Join the Effort
+## Contributing to the Foundation

-This modular foundation works, but there's so much more it could become with community input.
+This modular infrastructure works, but there's potential to make it even more useful with contributor input.

-**If this approach resonates with you:**
+**If this technical approach interests you:**
-- **Try it out**: Test the current implementation and share your experience
+- **Examine the codebase**: Study the interfaces and implementation patterns
-- **Help build the core**: We're creating vendor-agnostic tools that work across all AI platforms
+- **Improve the foundation**: Better TypeScript types, testing helpers, documentation
-- **Improve something**: Every interface, component, and pattern can be made better
+- **Build integrations**: OpenAI, Claude, or local model implementations
-- **Share feedback**: What works?
-What doesn't?
-What's missing?
+- **Share technical feedback**: What patterns work well?
+What could be improved?

-The concept is proven, but the real value will come from contributors who see possibilities I haven't thought of.
+The extraction proves the concept works, but the real value comes from developers who see ways to strengthen the foundation.

-**Interested in helping?** Check out the [contributor guide](https://github.com/vketteni/open-cli/blob/main/CONTRIBUTING.md) - fresh perspectives are always welcome.
+**Interested in contributing?** Check out the [technical architecture docs](https://github.com/vketteni/open-cli/blob/main/CONTRIBUTING.md) and interface definitions.

 ---

-*Follow the [open-cli project](https://github.com/vketteni/open-cli) for updates and community discussions about building vendor-agnostic AI tooling.
+*Follow the [open-cli project](https://github.com/vketteni/open-cli) for technical updates and discussions about reusable CLI infrastructure patterns.
 Built by [@vketteni](https://github.com/vketteni).*